apiaryio/apiaryio.github.com/_posts/2014-03-20-Re-API-Design-for-Humans.md

 The API documentation is typically used in two different ways with almost opposite requirements.

-First&mdash;a discovery phase; evaluating what API can do, what developers on the other side gave you to play with.
+First comes the discovery phase; finding out what an API can do, what the authors of an API gave you to play with.
 We call it a “human part” of an API.
-This evaluation should be easily done on the go—this is the reason why we focused to deliver a delightful experience on touch devices.
+This evaluation should be easily done on the go—this is the reason why we focused to deliver a delightful experience even on touch devices.
 (See it also on [iPad](https://apiary.a.ssl.fastly.net/assets/blog/images/new-documentation/ipad.gif).)

 ![Animated GIF with touch events demo—iPhone](https://apiary.a.ssl.fastly.net/assets/blog/images/new-documentation/iphone.gif)

-The second phase is the implementation, you decide which action you want to hack and the “machine part” will show you code sample in language of your choice, expected results, detailed descriptions of parameters and lets your call the resource with modified variables from within your browser.
+The second phase is coding.
+You've decided which action you want to hack and the “machine part” will show you a code sample in the language of your choice, expected results, detailed descriptions of parameters and even lets you make an API call with customized variables directly from within your browser.

 ![Animated GIF with usage of Machine Column](https://apiary.a.ssl.fastly.net/assets/blog/images/new-documentation/console.gif)